Clementine951/MOONSHOT-DISPOSABLE/Documents/FunctionalSpecification.md

 The vision for the Disposable Camera application project is to develop a user-friendly mobile application that facilitates effortless capturing and sharing of memorable moments during events, with a particular focus on enhancing accessibility for older individuals.
 By prioritising simplicity, intuitiveness, and inclusivity, the app aims to bridge generational gaps and foster meaningful connections among attendees, ensuring that everyone can participate fully in capturing and reliving event experiences.

+// todo
+// to narrow the use of the phone
+// everyone can participate!
+// keep the older people?
+// without download

 ## Objectives

 - Capture and share moments